ikelaiah/threadsafecollections-fp/docs/ThreadSafeCollections.List.md

 - One exclusive lock protects the entire list; there are no reader/writer locks.
 - Iteration blocks other public operations until the enumerator is destroyed.
 - The list does not detect concurrent modification during iteration because concurrent public modification is blocked.
-- Search optimization currently assumes ascending sorted order.
+- Sorted search supports both ascending and descending comparer order.
 - There is no `DEBUG_LOGGING` constant or runtime debug logging switch in this unit.